amethyst/specs/book/src/06_system_data.md

 ## Adding and removing components

-To add or remove components of existing or dynamically created entity you can either modify the storage directly with `WriteStorage` or lazily using `LazyUpdate` resource.
+Adding or removing components can be done by modifying either components storage directly with a `WriteStorage` or lazily using the `LazyUpdate` resource.

 ```rust,ignore
 use specs::{Component, Fetch, LazyUpdate, NullStorage, System, Entities, WriteStorage};